xytis/.home/Readme.md

 * `git record` record coding dojo, uses streamer to create pictures of the committer, if available
 * `git deleteit` git rm on all deleted files
 * `git ignore` add $1 to .gitignore
+* `git current` prints the name of the current branch
 * `grep-assets` grep Apache2 log for requested assets
 * `minify` minify CSS and JS files
 * `to_mp3` Download videos via youtube-dl and convert to mp3 via ffmpeg